snltd/solaris-telegraf-plugins/inputs/illumos_nfs_client/README.md

 # Illumos NFS Client Input Plugin

 Gathers kstat metrics relating to an Illumos system's NFS client traffic.
-It works with any NFS server version.
+It works with any supported NFS protocol version.

 The kstat values are reported "raw": that is `crtime` and `snaptime` are not used to calculate differentials.
 Your graphing software should calculate rates, but they will not be as accurate as if they were calculated from the high-resolution kstat times.

+Each zone keeps its own NFS kstats.
+There's no (simple) way for the global zone to see the NFS kstats of an NGZ, so if you care about those, you'll have to run a dedicated Telegraf in the zone(s).

 Telegraf minimum version: Telegraf 1.18
 Plugin minimum tested version: 1.18